 Carry on down the road a ways till you get to the Parc de la Ciutadella, where you can breathe some fresh air and get a feel for how the locals use their green spaces: sports, picnics, games, playing music, and relaxing near the lake with a good book.

-For dinner, try the 'Asian tapas' at Mosquito - they'll melt in your mouth.
+Eating and drinking For dinner, try the 'Asian tapas' at Mosquito - they'll melt in your mouth.
 Always a sure thing is eating in one of the city's fresh markets, such as the Santa Caterina market with its attention-drawing rooftop, or the Mercat Princesa, where you don't have to limit your choice to just one restaurant but can graze from a buffet of 16.

 When you're ready for a drink, head to Collage or Coppelia before calling it a night.
 Or if a nice wine is more your way to wind down on your first night in town, try out some wine bars like La Vinya del Senyor, back next to the Santa Maria del Mar, or the lesser-known Disset 17 Graus, just a stone's thow away.